heptarch/heptarch.github.io/drafts/demon.md

 It imagines a fire; oxygen sublimes and ignites itself, while the surface of the chamber grows uniformly cold.

-The locus splits and asks itself:
+The locus splits and asks:

 *Child, what would you like?*